OmengU/quap/documentation/documentation.typ

 This project makes use of some of these features since it uses Enums to store certain data, which are not available on other relational #acr("DBMS").
 Further details about said implementation will be covered in the Backend part of the implementation section later in this documentation.
 One downside of using PostgreSQL with Entity Framework Core is that it requires the installation of a third-party package called `Npgsql` to be supported.
 === Concepts
-The following concepts are vital to understanding the implementation of the Backend, which will be discussed in its own section.
+The following concepts are vital to understanding the implementation of the Backend.
 ==== REST
 #acr("REST") #acr("API")s are generally no different from general #acr("HTTP")-based ones. #acr("REST") itself merely describes a set of guidelines, which are recommended when designing #acr("API")s.
 They were laid out by Roy Fielding, who co-founded the Apache #acr("HTTP") Server Project, in his Ph.D. thesis written in the year 2000. #acr("API")s that utilize these guidelines are called "RESTful".